begedin/talk-slides/slides/vue_3_en.md

 ## Extra benefits

-- we can directly type the pinias store (vuex has only indirect typing)
+- pinia store is fully typed (vuex has only indirect typing)
 - we can document better
 - we can fragment into smaller, more focused stores
+  - doesn't have to be 1 module -> 1 pinia store
 - extremely low risk

 Note: